 Checking refers to the small hairline cracks that form on the surface and spread throughout the body.
 In addition, Nito finish is also prone to yellowing over time, evident on white guitars.

 A guitar with a Nitro finish will experience a visible aging and natural relicing process for the owner.
 Although these instruments would leave a factory with a smooth and glossy shine, they would take on a worn and discolored look once played for a few years.

-Nitro finishes are found on the majority of both Fender and Gibson Guitars produced during the 1950s through the 1960s.
+Nitro finishes are found on most Fender, and Gibson Guitars produced during the 1950s through the 1960s.
 This includes the iconic Dupont-colored Fender models like the Stratocaster, Telecaster, and Jazzmaster.
 Many Fender guitars and basses of this period also came with a two-tone or three-tone sunburst finish with a clear coat of Nitro on top.

 Nitro was also widely used on the now highly sought-after Gibson Les Paul models from this era.
 Gibson’s iconic Bursts and “Gold Tops” are the most famous examples; however, Nitro can also be found on other models, including the SG and Les Paul JR.